Sudhir-Dubey/assesment/README.md

 # assessment.

-A new sprint boot project for the REST Endpoints of fincovi-assessment.
+A new sprint boot project for the REST Endpoints to manage the Department, Employee and Language.
 This is now kind of monolith source repository but in future the end points may be separated out to different repositories.

 ## Dependencies